radhe-raman-tiwari/Rice-crop-Insects-and-Weed-Detection-using-faster-R-CNN/models/research/object_detection/README.md

-# Rice Crop Insects And Weed Detection Using Faster R-CNN
+# Rice Crop Insects And Weed Detection And Classification Using Faster R-CNN